Capture feedback sent from TestFairy into Centercode

-Testfairy can be configured to send feedback to the Centercode platform by using Centercode’s External Feedback tool.
-This API integration tool is designed to be flexible enough to receive data from any API capable third parties and map it into Centercode’s feedback forms.
-This increased tester engagement and removes potential friction by enabling your users to submit valuable feedback from Testfairy directly into Centercode.
+Testfairy can be configured to send feedback to projects within your Centercode implementation by using Centercode’s External Sources integration.
+This tool is designed to be flexible enough to receive data from any API capable outside sources and to create Centercode’s feedback tickets.
+This helps increase tester engagement and removes potential friction by enabling your users to submit valuable feedback from Testfairy directly into Centercode.

 In this guide, you will: